Ctrl

 Conclusion

-In adult patients with acute myocardial infarction who had undergone coronary angiography and had a ejection fraction ≥ 50%, β-blockers were not superior to no β-blockers with respect to death from any cause or a new myocardial infarction.
+In adult patients with acute MI who had undergone coronary angiography and had a ejection fraction ≥ 50%, β-blockers were not superior to no β-blockers with respect to death from any cause or a new myocardial infarction.

 Reference